A patent is a protection for inventors which stops others from using the invention/s for a period of time.

 Is it a difficult process?

 Patent applications are always expensive and time consuming.
-Details of the invention and the technology involved also become available to the public after a period of time (18 months in the UK).
+Details of the invention and the technology involved also become available to the public after a period of time ((18 months after the original filing date in the UK).
 Others can therefore use the details to develop similar technology and it can be very damaging if your patent application is not ultimately successful.

 Before making a patent application, you need to carefully weigh up the potential benefits against the cost and complexity of the process.
 You may want to Ask a lawyer to help you decide.